 Adding insult to injury, Chiller is almost killed when his leader fires upon the sub again, not knowing he’s been pulled onboard and is assuming control.
-The episode is left with us unsure if Chiller is going to complete his mission or take revenge on Scorch!
-There’s a certain air of Starscream about the character.
+The episode is left with us unsure if Chiller is going to complete his mission or take revenge on Scorch.
+There’s a certain air of Starscream about this character.
 What I love the most is Carlos Pino‘s energetic, colourful art.
 In particular that panel of the F-104 being shot down.
 For my younger eyes his work was an action-packed start to each issue.

 Apart from Thundercloud‘s Rescue Wing launching there are none of the toy range’s planes in the third part of Angus Allan‘s Trackdown.
 Instead the action takes part either on the ground or aboard (and hanging off of) a forestry service helicopter.
 A rather bold move for a tie-in based on those toys but it just goes to show the team wouldn’t confine their characters and stories to the cockpit.

 Our two original characters are still the stars, with Ring Raider Freddie Riley and the professor commandeering a helicopter to get above the mountains and radio for help.
 Runtz, however, clings to the side and the chapter ends with him bursting in and holding the professor by the throat!
-There’s a great little bit of humour there too from the Skull when he contacts Scorch.
+There’s a great little bit of humour above too from the Skull when he contacts Scorch.
 It’s an exciting read and, even though at this point we had no idea how long Trackdown would last, something in the way it was being told made it stand out as the main strip.

 Trackdown might be the most fondly remembered tale in the whole run but this is the best strip in this issue.
 The complete character story is all about the leader of Bandit Wing, Chiller and it’s his turn to reminisce about an important part of his past to his wingmen.
 But first can I just point out he’s killed a Ring Raider!
 Max Miles has only appeared briefly and his Bravery Wing haven’t made the pages yet, but he’s definitely a man down, one of his pilots frozen into place in his cockpit, no parachute visible and the plane shattered on the mountainside.
 It’s dealt with in a throwaway manner but again backs up how the comic depicted the Skull Squadron, as I mentioned last time.